su5867/Online-Order-Management-System/README.md

 # Online Order Management System (OOMS)

 ## Overview
 This project is a production-ready Online Order Management System built with Spring Boot 3.x, Java 17+, and MySQL.
-It supports user authentication with JWT and OAuth2 (Google), role-based access control, product and order management, payment gateway integration (eSewa, Khalti, Mobile Banking), email notifications, and more.
+It supports user authentication with JWT and OAuth2 (Google), role-based access control, product and order management, payment gateway integration (Stripe), email notifications, and more.

 ## Features
 - User registration, login, profile management